mgadaphy/dicom-research/docs/system_architecture.md

   Frontend->>Frontend: Detect Discrepancies
   Frontend-->>User: Display Comparison View
 ```

+**Diagram Explanation:** This comprehensive flow diagram illustrates the interactions between all system components, from user authentication to DICOM viewing and annotation creation.
+The final sections showing consensus dashboard interactions represent planned future functionality.

 This architecture provides a robust foundation for the system while maintaining flexibility for future enhancements and extensions.